Ariel Winter Lashes Out At Body Shamers On Instagram

 Ariel Winter is taking her body-shaming haters to task on Instagram.

-Ariel, who is no stranger to criticism regarding her bodily confidence and bold fashion choices, posted a rant on Instagram this week about recent comments on her appearance.
+Ariel, who is no stranger to criticism regarding her body confidence and bold fashion choices, posted a rant on Instagram this week about recent comments on her appearance.
 “Why can’t people just let other people feel good about themselves and do what they want?”
 Winter asked of her 3 million Instagram followers.

 Ariel Winter’s online diatribe was the result of various critiques on her outfit choice for a Modern Family panel in North Hollwood, California, last week.
 While Winter’s TV co-stars wore casual attire for the event, the 19-year old Dog Years actress opted for a short, sparkly dress, seemingly more suited for the red carpet.